torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 b) Copy, paste and run the uninstall SQL in the Admin->SQLpatch tool or phpMyAdmin to remove the admin menu page item.

 ---------------------
-Changelog
+### Changelog
+2023 04 23: minor IDE fettling, no functional changes
 2020 06 13 torvista: limitation of search results to not exceed php input_max_vars
 2020 05 15 torvista: update of main file and removal of extra functions
 2020 02 28 torvista: bugfix to allow language selector dropdown

-2020 01 torvista: complete revision
+2020 01 torvista: complete rework
 remove table layout
 conversion to html with embedded php
 expanded error checking for search criteria

 Copy-Duplicate
 Allow copy-duplicate to the same category
 Added duplication of meta tags
 Removed duplication of media collection (original version showed option, but was not implemented in code)
 added option show images

 Results page 2
 check/uncheck all selectboxes with javascript

 strict comparisons
 html validation

 2019 10 torvista: put on Github.